UtrechtUniversity/MATLAB-on-HPC/HPC_intro.md

 As mentioned above, all major calculations will be done on batch nodes.
 This means that you prepare a "batch job"" on a login node and submit this job to a batch node.
 How to submit a job differs slightly between LISA and UBC clusters and is explained below.

-**Job scripts**
+### Job scripts

+At job script can be created with a text editor such as VIM (see [Introduction to Linux](./Linux_intro.md) ).
 The examples below are used to submit 'myExec' (the compiled MATLAB program [Test_1.m](./Test_1.m) ), with input 200 and 1.
-The program is located in the directory `./test`.
-The program Matlab Compiler Runtime is used to run the executable.
-You can see that different versions are installed on the different systems. mcr/v94 is

 **LISA**

 ```
 #PBS -lnodes=1:ppn=1 -lwalltime=00:10:00  # Ask for resources
-module load mcr/2017b                     # Load Matlab Compiler Runtime
+module load mcr/2017b                     # Load Matlab Compiler Runtime (has to match Matlab version that is used to compile script)
 cd ./test                                 # Navigate to directory of executable
 ./myExec 200 1                            # Run Executable with input: 200 and 1
 module unload mcr                         # Unload Matlab Compiler Runtime
 ```

-(can give error in next job when mcr is not unloaded)
+save as: `jobscript.sh`

 **UBC**